[1 CPE] Global SASE, Local Advantage: Why Inspection Location Matters

 [1 CPE] Doing Digital Transformations Better

-Presented by Brook Conner • CIS Lecturer & PhD Candidate, University of Hawaii at Manoa
+Presented by Brook Conner • CIS Instructor & PhD Candidate, University of Hawaii at Manoa

 Every organization is trying to improve itself with new technology.
 Today, that technology is artificial intelligence.
 But it isn’t working nearly as well as it is supposed to.
 The problem isn’t the technology, or the hype around it.
 The problem is that large organizations undergoing change are complicated.
 There is no magic wand, no silver bullet, no hammer for the nail, that will work for everyone, not even AI.
 You need to describe what’s going on, past, present, and future.
 This description needs to include the technology, but also the people, the processes, the information, the world around you, everything.
 By incorporating diverse fields, including enterprise architecture, organizational behavior, programming language theory, semiotics, psychology, and more, even the most baroque organizations can be described, and their roadblocks and opportunities be revealed.
 See how, with examples both from past successes and from current trends.